 Head down to Franklin Square on a Friday night to enjoy a top night at Street Eats @ Franko.
 Listen to local musicians play as the locals and visitors stake out a place to sit at the tables, low walls and grassy areas nearby.

 Treat yourself to a swag of delicious street foods.
-Enjoy freshly shucked Tasmanian oysters, grilled seafood, gourmet sliders and wagyu burgers and much more.
+Enjoy freshly shucked Tasmanian oysters, grilled seafood, gourmet sliders, wagyu burgers and much more.
 Street Eats @ Franko is one of the best things to do in Hobart and a great way to spend a lazy Friday night!

-The waterfront is a popular dining precinct where you’ll find restaurants to suit every taste.
+The waterfront is a popular dining precinct where you’ll find dining to suit every taste.

 The Cascade Brewery Company was established in 1824 and is located in the foothills of Mount Wellington.
 Australia’s oldest operating brewery, Cascade Brewery brews a range of exceptional beers for Tasmania and ‘the mainland’.

-Walking tours of the factory in operation take place on weekdays only.
-You must wear long trousers and enclosed shoes and are very popular, so book ahead.
+Walking tours of the factory in operation take place on weekdays only and are very popular, so book ahead.
+Note: You must wear long trousers and enclosed shoes ads it’s a working factory.

 Whiskey Distilleries and Craft Beer Brewers